Half-masting and flag etiquette in times of mourning

 As a general rule, when flying the National Flag or any other flag at half-mast, the centre of the flag should be exactly halfway down the flag pole.

-When lowering a flag to the half-mast position, it flag must first be raised to the masthead (top of the flagpole) then lowered slowly to the half-mast position.
+When lowering a flag to the half-mast position, it must first be raised to the masthead (top of the flagpole) then lowered slowly to the half-mast position.
 To lower a flag that is at the half-mast position, the flag is first hoisted to the masthead, and then lowered completely.
-When two or more flags are flown together in a stand of flags, all flags should be half-masted.
+When the National Flag of Canada is flown with other flags, all flags in the immediate vicinity or part of the same flag group must be half-masted.

 Flags are only half-masted on flagpoles that are fitted with halyards and pulleys.
 Some buildings fly flags from horizontal or angled poles, without halyards, on which the flags are permanently attached.
 Flags on these horizontal or angled poles are not half-masted.